-When an Excel workbook is open inside of Origin, both Origin and Excel Standard toolbars display as illustrated below.
-Only File, Plot, Window Origin menus are available when Excel workbook window is active, so that data stored in Excel workbook has no access to Origin's worksheet based data analysis and manipulation.
+When an OLE instance of Excel is open inside of Origin, both Origin and Excel Standard toolbars display as illustrated below.
+Only Origin's File, Plot and Window menus are available when an Excel workbook window is active.
+This prevents data stored in an Excel workbook from accessing Origin's worksheet based data analysis and manipulation.

 The Excel workbook is managed as a special type of Origin child window.
 You can rename, arrange, save, or delete the Excel workbook window.
 You can also open multiple Excel workbook windows within an Origin project.
 Like the Origin workbook, you can view text or numeric data in a Excel workbook window and view the graphic representation of the data in an Origin graph window.

-As a matter of fact, data in an Excel sheet can be uni-directionaly connected to data in Origin worksheet.
-When you copy data from an open Excel sheet inside Origin, you can choose to paste the data into Origin worksheet as a link so that when data in Excel file changes, it will correspondingly update data in Origin worksheet.
+Data in an Excel sheet can be dynamically linked to data in Origin worksheet.
+When you copy data from an open Excel sheet inside Origin, you can choose to paste the data into Origin worksheet as a link so that when data in Excel file changes, it will update corresponding data in the Origin worksheet.

 Save the changes made to the workbook data.
 This command is available after you save the workbook window.
 Note that when the Excel workbook is read-only, this command is unavailable.